fareast555/TFInternetChecker/README.md

 The singleton uses the same logic as many other Internet checker solutions: It tries to download a data file from the Internet.
 But TFInternetNSURLCheckSingleton is different from Reachability and others in that it also prevents system freezes in situations of 100% packet loss (when the user's device is connected to a router, but the router is not connected to the Internet).
+In practical terms, no connection is the same as a 100% packet loss, but at least you have control how long you wait before alerting the user they have a messed up network connection.

 TFInternetNSURLCheckSingleton returns one of 3 typedefs:
      TFInternetStatusNoInternet,